jetsup/SimpleHacks/linux/alias.md

 # Alias

-When working in with many environment on Linux, you have control of command should be active and how you want to referene them.
+When working in with many environment on Linux, you have control of command should be active and how you want to reference them.
 For instance, I have multiple versions of ROS2, Humble and Iron, I find myself having to run the command:

 ```bash
 source /opt/ros/humble/setup.zsh # for humble